mpv-player/mpv/DOCS/man/mpv.rst

     thing.

 ``dvdread://...:``

     Play a DVD using the old libdvdread code.
 This is what MPlayer and older mpv versions use for ``dvd://``.
 Use is discouraged.
-It's provided only for compatibility and for transition.
+It's provided only for compatibility and for transition, and to work around outstanding dvdnav bugs (see "DVD library choices" above).

 ``tv://[channel][/input_id]`` ``--tv-...``
     Analogue TV via V4L.
 Also useful for webcams.
 (Linux only.)